adamdjbrett/relcfp/_posts/2026-06-15-cfp-tst-theology-conference.md

 All areas of theological study are welcome: systematic, historical, practical, ecumenical, interfaith, sacred text, psychotherapy/spiritual care, etc.

 TST and non-TST students and faculty may submit a proposal to present a paper and/or organize or participate on a panel.
-For more information about the conference theme and submitting a proposal, see the Call for Proposals flyer here: <https://bit.ly/449UrWd>
+For more information about the conference theme and submitting a proposal, see the [Call for Proposals flyer](https://bit.ly/449UrWd).

 Questions?
 Contact: <tst.conference@utoronto.ca>